ryanharjo/ryanharjo/README.md

 - 👀 I’m interested in ... projects
 - 🌱 I’m currently learning ... fundamentals of tecnnology
 - 💞️ I’m looking to collaborate on ... projects
-- 📫 How to reach me ... ryan.harjo@gctcok.edu
+- 📫 How to reach me ...fatmanonawarpath@gmail.com
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
 It’s impossible to hum while holding your nose.
 - 😒🙄😞